jakobharder/anno1800-jakobs-mods/mods/addon-upgradable/README.md

 ## Changes

-### 2.3.4
+### 2.3

+- 2.3.6: Allow rotation before placing a residence
+- 2.3.5: New residence icons
-- Included fix for Harborlife in case you forgot to update Harborlife
+- 2.3.4: Included fix for Harborlife in case you forgot to update Harborlife

-### 2.3.3

-- Fixed automatic variation to work with new GU16 handling
+- 2.3.3: Fixed automatic variation to work with new GU16 handling

-### Older

 - 2.3.2: Fixed missing skin icons
-- 2.3: Replaced Cheese with Tea.
+- Replaced Cheese with Tea.
 Cheese is now an alternative lifestyle need for Sausages.

+### Older

 - 2.2: Improved Russian translation (thanks to @m_belonosov)
 - 2.2: Moved stone pavement to separate menu with City Decoration (new) and City Lights Pack (more) ornaments.
 - 2.1: Fixed buff issues